lPen88/tesi/tesi.md

 ### 2.1.3 Grasnite PatchTST
 Like TTMs, PatchTST [] is a transformer-based model for tasks related to multivariate time-series, such as forecasting, regression and classification.
-PatchTST introduces two key concepts:
+PatchTST makes use of two tecniques:
-* Patching, which consists in aggregating several time steps into subseries-level short contiguous segments called patching.
+* **Patching**, like the previous models, consists in aggregating several time steps into subseries-level short contiguous segments called patches.
-* Channel-independence: a multivariate time series is a multi-channel signal, which can be aggregated into a single data point to serve as input token for the Transformer; channel-independence, instead, means that each input token contains information from a single channel.
+* **Channel-independence**: a multivariate time series is a multi-channel signal, which can be aggregated into a single data point to serve as input token for the Transformer; channel-independence, instead, means that each input token contains information from a single channel.

 The purpose of these two ideas are mainly three: (i) a reduction on time and space complexity, since patching will reduce the amount of input tokens fed to the Transformer, this will be seen more in detail later; (ii) increased locality and capture of comprehensive semantic information that would be missed in point-level evaluation, and (iii) the separate per-channel attention would increase adaptability across heterogeneous series, reducing overfitting while still allowing cross-series weight sharing for transferability.